chungoid/wmap/README.md

 This project makes use of the following third-party tools and libraries:

     Scapy (BSD License): Used for parsing network traffic.
-Scapy License TShark (LGPL): Used as an optional parser and capture tool.
-Wireshark License hcxdumptool (GPL): Used for capturing WPA handshakes. hcxdumptool License Aircrack-ng Suite (GPL): Includes airodump-ng for packet capture.
-Aircrack License
+Scapy License hcxdumptool (GPL): Used for capturing WPA handshakes. hcxdumptool License